ProjectPODER/node-qqw/README.md

 ## Quick Start

-You will need valid Qqw developer credentials in the form of a set of consumer and access tokens/keys.
+You will need valid Qqw credentials in the form of a valid user.
 You can get these [here](https://quienesquien.wiki/).
-Do not forgot to adjust your permissions - most POST request require write permissions.
+Do not forgot to adjust your permissions - POST request require write permissions.

 ```javascript
 var Qqw = require('qqw');